Why We Need National Certification to Address Service Dog Fraud

 United and Delta Airlines’ new rules regarding traveling with emotional support animals (ESAs) are a good starting point, but they don’t go nearly far enough.
 In fact, they could inadvertently result in an increase in Service Dog fraud, as people may now start calling their emotional support animals “Service Dogs” in order to avoid the additional layers of proof required by the new rules for ESAs.
 Unlike ESAs, Service Dogs fall under the ADA, so businesses and organizations that serve the public generally must allow service animals to accompany people with disabilities but may not ask a person to prove his or her disability or ask for proof that the animal is properly trained.
 And with no national Service Dog licensing or credentialing system in place, there’s plenty of opportunity for abuse.

 WHAT’S THE HARM?
 Many pet owners believe there’s no harm in passing off a pet off as a Service Dog, but in reality, Service Dog fraud presents many challenges.
 If you have been to the airport in the last few years you have seen these untrained, uncomfortable pets out of their carriers yipping, pulling their owners off their feet, and making a scene.
 Not only is it dangerous for the true working Service Dogs, but for other passengers, gate attendants, flight crew, and TSA personnel as well.
 It can be cruel to the pets themselves, because when an improperly trained or untrained pet is placed in a situation it isn’t prepared for, it can become nervous, afraid, and unpredictable.
-Granted, conditions in cargo holds can be less than desirable, but there’s something to be said for the sense of security a dog feels in its crate, so this may actually be a better solution in many situations.
-(Having said this, airlines must improve flying conditions for pets.)
+However, NEADS fully understands that that any changes to the Air Carrier Access Act will impact the options available for people who travel with their pets and believes that the airlines need to address the less than ideal conditions they offer for transporting pets.

 We frequently hear from NEADS clients about how difficult just getting through an airport can be, not to mention to protect their most priceless piece of medical equipment, their Service Dog.
 NEADS client Katelynne Steinke related the following stories: “Going to my gate in Jacksonville, I had a medium sized emotional support animal lunge all the way across the corridor on a retractable leash snarling and barking, knocking down two people in the process and just barely missing my dog which was standing quietly waiting for my next command.
 Boarding a flight in Boston, I was told I had to move seats to something further back because the emotional support animal that would be seated diagonally to me was very dog aggressive, so to the back of the plane I went.
 Making it harder and more of a burden to legitimate teams isn’t right.
 It’s not going to be easy to find a way to stop the ESA and Service Dog abuse without adding to the hardship of the many guide and Service Dog teams just trying to get to a work conference, family emergency, speaking engagement, vacation or to their own doctors.”